Best Smart Thermostats that Don't Require a C Wire Android Central 2020

 - Simple and straightforward: Nest Thermostat E

-- The best, period: ecobee SmartThermostat (5th generation)
+- Some rewiring required: ecobee SmartThermostat (5th Gen)

 - Best brand, lowest cost: ecobee3 lite

 - Middle of the road: ecobee4

 - Budget pick: Emerson Sensi Wi-Fi Smart Thermostat